 240 GROUP COMMUNICATION.
 F and S. Communication in the small group.
 Major topics include role development, cohesiveness, and group norms.
 Emphasis is on the task oriented small group.
 Participation in experimental group situations, reading in group communication theory, and analysis of group communication are required.
-Mr. D. Nykamp.
+Mr. D. Nykamp, Mr. T. Ozinga.

-250 SEMANTICS.
+250 Semantics.
 S. Study of verbal and nonverbal symbols used in communication.
-Primary emphasis is on the effect of symbols, Major topics include relationships between symbols and referents, and problems in human communication.
-Mr. D. Nykamp.
+Primary emphasis is on the effect of symbols.
+Major topics include relationships between symbols and referents, and problems in human communication.
+Mrs. A. Noteboom, Mr. D. Nykamp.

 305 Persuasion.
-S. Communication as influence at intrapersonal, interpersonal, group, mass, and cultural communication levels.
+S. Communication as an influence at intrapersonal, interpernal, group, mass, and cultural communication levels.
 Emphasis on increased understanding and competence.
 Prerequisite: 100 or equivalent.
-Not offered 1975-76.
+Mr. T. Ozinga.

 311 ARGUMENTATION.
-F. Study of rational discourse and its uses.
-Methods of investigation, analysis, and the use of evidence and logic.
+F. Study of rational discourse and its uses, Methods of investigation, analysis, and the use of evidence and logic.
 Regular application of theory to the student's own communication is required.
 Mr. D. Nykamp.

 325 HISTORY OF RHETORICAL THEORY.
 S, core.
 Major issues in the history of oral rhetoric and communication.
 Classical, medieval, and early modern theories will be compared to twentieth century approaches.
 Theorists studied include Plato, Aristotle, Bacon, McLuhan, Burke, Goffman, and representatives of various contemporary schools.
 Seminar papers and discussions.
-Not offered 1975-76.
+Staff.

-326 HISTORY OF Public Address.
-S, core.
+HISTORY OF PUBLIC ADDRESS.
+Core.
 Significant speeches are analyzed as communication arising out of a dynamic historical context.
 The role of speakers in the movements and controversies of their day.
-Included are orators of the Bible such as Moses and Paul; speakers of Greece and Rome, such as Demosthenes and Cicero; preachers such as Chrysostom, Luther, Calvin, Beecher, Fosdick, Marshall, and Graham; political spokesmen such as Webster, Lincoln, Roosevelt, Hitler, and Churchill; and speakers for social reform such as Susan B. Anthony and Martin Luther King, Jr. Mr. M. Berghuis.
+Included are orators of the Bible such as Moses and Paul; speakers of Greece and Rome, such as Demosthenes and Cicero; preachers such as Chrysostom, Luther, Calvin, Beecher, Fosdick, Marshall, and Graham; political spokesmen such as Webster, Lincoln, Roosevelt, Hitler, and Churchill; and speakers for social reform such as Susan B. Anthony and Martin Luther King, Ir.
+Not offered 1974-75.